 "He was always running around with a big phone, and we all knew he was talking to Butler," the man said of Khemaney.
 "He didn't chant at the [SIF] events like the rest of us.
 He had a different status."

-Khemaney can be seen sitting to Butler’s immediate left in an old episode of Jagad Guru Speaks, dubbed in Polish.
-Sen. and Carol Gabbard also appear in the episode, titled, "Sex I Can't Get No Satisfaction."
+Khemaney can be seen sitting to Butler's immediate left in an old episode of Butler's 1980s TV show, Jagad Guru Speaks.
+Sen. and Carol Gabbard also appear in the episode, titled, "Sex I Can't Get No Satisfaction," which was dubbed in Polish and recently shared on YouTube by SIF's European affiliate.
 (Note: The episode was deleted from YouTube shortly after publication of this article.
-An account of SIF’s activities in Poland from a mother whose son was involved in SIF can still be read here.)
+An account of SIF's activities in Poland from a mother whose son joined SIF can still be read here.)

 Trouble in India

 Another Butler follower repeatedly named in the leaked letters is New Zealander Allan Tibby (aka Acharya das).
-One letter describes how Tibby, Sen. Gabbard, Khemaney, and Down to Earth's Fergusson were all part of a committee in the late ‘80s that was trying to organize SIF to better serve Butler.
+One letter describes how Tibby, Sen. Gabbard, Khemaney, and Down to Earth's Fergusson were all part of a committee in the late '80s that aimed to organize SIF to better serve Butler.

-As Butler has become increasingly eccentric and reclusive, Tibby - a jet-setting international businessman with continued close ties to the Gabbards - has served as SIF’s public spiritual teacher, marriage officiant, YouTube face, and international tour speaker.
-Tibby has led Kirtan (devotional chanting) sessions at Church of the Crossroads in Honolulu and the Bhakti Yoga Shack on Kaua‘i.
-Former SIF members Koviak and Ranson both say Tibby was an administrator of the SIF boarding school they attended in Baguio City, Philippines.
+As Butler has become increasingly eccentric and reclusive, Tibby - a jet-setting international businessman with continued close ties to the Gabbard family - has served as SIF's public spiritual teacher, marriage officiant, YouTube face, and international tour speaker.
+Tibby has led Kirtan (devotional chanting) sessions at Church of the Crossroads in Honolulu and the Bhakti Yoga Shack on Kaua'i.
+Former SIF members Koviak and Ranson both say Tibby was also an administrator of the SIF boarding school they attended in the Philippines.

 Tibby has been wanted by police in India on money laundering charges since 2009.
-He is prominently named as “absconding” in a police document filed by the Chennai City Directorate of Prosecution office.
-Chennai police charged Tibby with financial fraud under India’s Prize Chits and Money Circulation Schemes Banning Act.
+He is prominently named as "absconding" in a police document filed by the Chennai City Prosecutor's office.
+Chennai police charged Tibby with financial fraud under India's Prize Chits and Money Circulation Schemes Banning Act.

-QI Group owns the Down to Earth grocery chain in Hawai'i and its parent company, Healthy’s, Inc. SIF is also heavily financially tied to Healthy’s, Inc. Although publicly available SIF tax information is limited, a 2012 return shows SIF earned 96% of its profit from a sale of Healthy’s, Inc. stock.
+QI Group owns the Down to Earth vegetarian grocery chain in Hawai'i and Down to Earth's parent company, Healthy's, Inc. SIF, which is officially registered in the U.S. as a 501(c)(3) religious charity, is also heavily financially tied to Healthy's, Inc. Although publicly available SIF tax information is limited, a 2012 return shows SIF earned 96% of its profit from a sale of Healthy's, Inc. stock.
 In 2004, SIF reported receiving a donation of Healthy’s, Inc. shares worth US$929,256.

-Tibby and Eswaran’s close business partner, QI Group Managing Director Joseph Bismark, is a long-time Butler follower who owns two homes in Hawai'i used by Butler and his disciples.
-Bismark listed “The Science of Identity University” as his education on his Google Plus page.
-He said in a 2012 interview that he came from a broken family, ran away from home at age nine, and ended up at a “seminary type of school” in the Philippines, where he was a vegetarian “monk” until age 17.
-(SIF has run several schools in the Philippines, which four former students described as "indoctrination" programs).
-Bismark was also listed as “a student of Jagad Guru Siddhaswarupananda Paramahamsa” on a flyer for a July 2017 meditation talk.
+Tibby and Eswaran's close business partner, QI Group Managing Director Joseph Bismark, is a long-time Butler devotee who owns two homes in Kailua, O'ahu.
+Those homes are used by Butler and his disciples for residential and business purposes.
+Bismark listed "The Science of Identity University" as his education on his Google Plus page.
+He said in a 2012 interview that he came from a "broken family," ran away from home at age nine, and ended up at a "seminary type of school" in the Philippines, where he was a vegetarian "monk" until age 17.
+Bismark was also identified as "a student of Jagad Guru Siddhaswarupananda Paramahamsa" on a SIF flyer for a July 2017 meditation event.

 Bismark and Eswaran were charged in the Philippines with syndicated estafa (racketeering) in a 2007 case allegedly involving US$90 million.
-The men narrowly legally escaped extradition from Indonesia to the Philippines on an INTERPOL warrant.
+They narrowly legally escaped extradition from Indonesia to the Philippines on an INTERPOL warrant.
 The maximum penalty for syndicated estafa in the Philippines is death.

 QI Group has also faced legal trouble in at least ten other countries, including Iran, Syria, and Afghanistan.
-The Pyramidal Mirage, a documentary that aired in 2010 on Iran’s PressTV, covered QI Group’s (then GoldQuest’s) devastating economic impact in Iran.
-The documentary alleges that the GoldQuest scam was “one of the largest economic corruption cases in Iran’s history,” costing the country “eight billion dollars.”
-PressTV reported in December 2009 that “at least 120 GoldQuest agents” were arrested at an Iranian airport when they arrived there from Bangkok.
+The Pyramidal Mirage, a documentary aired in 2010 on Iran’s PressTV, covered QI Group's (then GoldQuest's) devastating economic impact in Iran.
+The documentary alleges that the GoldQuest scam was "one of the largest economic corruption cases in Iran's history," costing the country "eight billion dollars."
+PressTV also reported in December 2009 that "at least 120 GoldQuest agents" were arrested at an Iranian airport after arriving there from Bangkok.